-The training programme offered will provide opportunities to fulfil all the requirements of the curriculum of training.
-There will be posts in both general hospitals and teaching hospitals.
-Each post within the programme will have a named trainer/educational supervisor and programmes will be under the direction of the National Specialist Director of the relevant medical speciality to be confirmed by the College.
-Programmes will be as flexible as possible consistent with curricular requirements, for example to allow the trainee to develop their sub-specialty interest.
+The training programme offered will provide opportunities to fulfil all the requirements of the curriculum of training for Haematology programmes in approved training hospitals.
+Each post within the programme will have a named trainer/educational supervisor and programmes will be under the direction of the National Specialty Director for Haematology.
+Programmes will be as flexible as possible consistent with curricular requirements, for example to allow the trainee to develop a sub-specialty interest.